 - Construction and industry were the first sectors to resume work, under President Putin's plan

-- Moscow, as the worst-hit city, is keeping tough restrictions until 1 June, when regular walks are allowed and parks and non-essential businesses reopen
+- Moscow, as the worst-hit city, kept tough restrictions until 1 June, when regular walks were allowed and parks and non-essential businesses reopened

 - It is compulsory to wear gloves and masks in shops and on public transport in Moscow

 - Schools are shut and many people are working from home

 In Poland, Covid-19 numbers are lower than in many Western European countries.
 Although it largely escaped the worst pandemic, there was an outbreak at coal mines in the industrial heartland of Upper Silesia in early June.
 Poland began lifting restrictions on 20 April, when parks and forests were allowed to reopen.